 You have successfully installed ‘TablePress’ on your site.
-Now, it’s time to make it come into work.
+Now, it’s time to make it come to work.
 To do this, click on Activate to make it work.

-You have installed and activated the ‘TablePress’ on your WordPress site.
-It’s time to work with this plugin.
+You have installed and activated ‘TablePress’ on your WordPress site.
+It’s time to work with this WordPress plugin.
 To do this, go to WP Admin Menu➤TablePress.

 Now, you are about to explore ‘TablePress’.
 After entering, you will see a ‘Welcome’ message containing information about FAQ, Documentation, and Support.
-Below the ‘Welcome’ text, there is a blank data table list.
+Below the ‘Welcome’ text is a blank data table list.

 For now, you are going to insert table in WordPress.
 To do this, click on the Add New button.

 You are on the new page to create your first data table.
 Here, you need to provide basic information about the new data table.